Print

 • 2 tablespoons Dijon mustard

-Crispy Sage Potatoes in a Cast Iron Skillet:
+Crispy Sage Potatoes

-• 2 russet potatoes, peeled and diced
+• 2 russet potatoes, peeled and diced into 1/2-inch cubes

 • 2 tablespoons avocado oil

-Stewed Eggplant with Kale:
+Braised Eggplant with Kale

 • 1 shallot, finely sliced

-• 1 large eggplant, diced
+• 1 large eggplant, diced into 1-inch cubes

 • 1 tomato, cubed